 As mentioned, there’s yet another site called Lambityeco in between Yagul and Dainzú, though it’s been closed altogether for quite some time.

-Reaching the Atzompa ruins from Oaxaca via public transport is not terribly complicated, though it does require a few different steps and possibly a lot of walking.
+Otherwise, reaching the Atzompa ruins from Oaxaca via public transport is not terribly complicated, though it does require a few different steps and possibly a lot of walking.
 Even if you have a car, it may be better to use public transport for reasons we’ll cover shortly.

 First off, you will have to go to the Central de Abastos, or ‘2nd Class Bus Station’ in the southwest part of the city to find a bus or shared taxi.
 I was lucky and just happened to find a shared taxi with ‘Atzompa’ written on it within a few minutes.
 But if you have a hard time, simply ask a local.